A Tale of Two Billboards

 Website banner ads have been challenged by questionable visibility claims in the past, and, to combat this, viewability is now a standard metric in digital buying.
 To date, the standard for OOH reporting has been survey-based, so modernisation is needed.

-THE FACIAL RECOGNITION DEBATE
+THE TRACKING DEBATE

-The relaunch of the Joint National Outdoor Research (JNOR) will bring some improvement in the metrics associated with OOH, but other options such as ‘Glimpse’ and ‘Quividi,’ which use live image recognition to quantify views, are also available.
+The relaunch of the Joint National Outdoor Research (JNOR) will bring some improvement in the metrics associated with OOH, but other options such as ‘Glimpse’ and ‘Quividi,’ which use live image processing to quantify views, are also available.

 There are some examples of impactful uses of this technology in advertising; the most famous being a 2015 campaign to raise awareness of domestic violence in the UK.
 The campaign was called ‘look at me.’
 The poster depicted a woman with a bruised face that actually changed and healed as passers-by stopped and looked at the image.
-The poster used facial recognition technology to note when people paid attention to the ad and gradually altered the image as the number of people increased.
+The poster used facial detection technology to note when people paid attention to the ad and gradually altered the image as the number of people increased.

-This type of tracking is not only useful in quantifying audience numbers; it can also be used to personalise advertising, and it is this use of biometric data that has caused much debate, because it involves the use of our faces to estimate our age, gender and whether we are happy or sad.
+This type of tracking is not only useful in quantifying audience numbers; it can also be used to personalise advertising, and it is this use of data that has caused much debate, because it involves the use of our faces to estimate our age, gender and whether we are happy or sad.
 This raises obvious ethical concerns which deserve our attention.

 BLENDING THE TWO